protagolabs/NetMind-TF2/README.md

 # NetMind-Models-TF2
-In this repo we develop a chatbot by pretraining/finetuning the GPT2 model in tensorflow-2.5.0
+In this repo we develop a chatbot by pretraining/finetuning the GPT2 model in tensorflow 2.x

+This project is developed in tensorflow-gpu=2.5.0, cuda=11.2, and transformers==4.8.1

+## installation ##
+conda create --name xxx python=3.8

 ## finetune ##